MUSEUM OF ME GUIDES TEENS AS THEY EXPLORE AND REFLECT ON THESE CRUCIAL QUESTIONS.

 iThrive Curriculum: Museum of Me is an 11-lesson, game-based, social and emotional learning curriculum for high school English Language Arts, humanities, and media studies classes.
 In this game-based learning unit, your students will explore their identities and reflect on how they tell the stories of their lives, all while learning core literacy concepts and engaging in deep social and emotional learning.

 You'll use Giant Sparrow's video game What Remains of Edith Finch as a rich text to guide your students through crucial questions about identity.
 The game can be played on a video game console or a computer.
-Watch the video to see how the game-based learning curriculum can work in your classroom.
+Here's a look at how the game-based learning curriculum can work in your classroom.

 COMPLETE CURRICULUM DEVELOPED BY TEACHERS